 There are many bush walking trails through the park which traverse the rugged coast and beaches – enjoy the views and then stop off for a refreshing dip in the ocean.

 Rock-climbing is popular at Frenchman’s Peak and Mount Le Grand.

 In spring Cape Le Grand National Park bursts into colour as wildflowers bloom, including groves of banksia.

-You can reach Cape Le Grand National Park by conventional vehicle in about half an hour from Esperance.
+Cape Le Grand National Park by car takes about 45 minutes from Esperance.
 Day tours operate into the park.